Are you intending to study engineering at a UK University this coming autumn, then this is the ‘freshers’ event for you!

 How will I know if I have a place on a course?

-We'll email offers on 24 February 2015, with a payment deadline of 09:00am Monday 2 March 2015.
-If you change your email address between the time of applying and 24 February 2015, you must tell us straight away so we can update our records.
+- We'll email offers in March and April 2018.
+If you change your email address between the time of applying and April 2018, you must tell us straight away so we can update our records.

 How much does it cost?